Teen Vigilante Killed Unarmed Kenosha Protester Who Threw a Plastic Bag at Him: Court Docs

 As Rittenhouse ran away, he made a phone call and could be heard saying, “I just killed somebody,” the complaint says.
 Detectives later spoke to Dominic Black, a friend of Rittenhouse, who confirmed he was on the other end of the call.

-Several protesters followed Rittenhouse as he ran away, shouting things like “Beat him up!,” “Hey, he shot him!” and “Get him!
+Several protesters chased after Rittenhouse as he ran away, shouting things like “Beat him up!,” “Hey, he shot him!” and “Get him!
 Get that dude!”
 One man swung at Rittenhouse, knocking his hat off.
 Another could be heard yelling, “Get his ass!”

 Rittenhouse then tripped over and, in scenes that were filmed and subsequently shared widely on social media, several people tried to grab his gun as he lay on the ground.
 Rittenhouse’s second alleged victim, Anthony Huber, was shot once as he tried to grab Rittenhouse’s gun with one hand and swing a skateboard at the teen with his other, the complaint says.